b3rking/b3rking/README.md

 ## Hey there, It's ISHIMWE Eschyle Bersy - b3rking a web enthousiast

-**about me?** let's see... i'm a web developer with good chalenging behavior.
-I live in Bujumbura, Burundi
+**about me?** let's see... i'm a web developer with good chalenging behavior

----
-### yes know me better?

-- 🌱 I’m currently learning vue.js
-- 👯 I’m looking to collaborate on javascript and python project
-- 💬 Ask me about laravel, vue.js, jquery, sass, python, Rest APIs
-- 📫 How to reach me: gmail - ishimweeschylebersy@gmail.com
-- 😄 Pronouns: he/his
-- ⚡ Fun fact: i love hilarious video XD

 > ## It doesn't matter if you go forward slowly as long as you don't stop